Our Historic Church

 Dedicated in 1890, Mt.
 Olive Methodist Episcopal Church was a symbol of progress and pride to a group of African-Americans who had gone from a lifetime of yearning to the reality of building their own church on their own land.
 Constructed by freed people from nearby Oatlands Plantation, the building served as a religious facility, a meeting place for mutual aid societies, and the center of community life for a small town.

 The area where the building now stands was known in the late 19th century as Gleedsville, named after Jack Gleed, one of the first of the freed to purchase land in the vicinity.
 In the 25 years between the end of the Civil War and the dedication of the church, a small group of newly freed African-Americans found work, legally married, voted, bought land, built homes, accumulated property, educated their children and established a town.
 But during the next twenty-five years, which brought the adoption of Jim Crow laws, Gleedsville fell on hard times.
 Finally many of the original families left the area searching for better opportunities.
-Eventually by the mid-20* century, Gleedsville disappeared as a town, leaving this structure as a symbol of the dreams and ambitions of people who had served in bondage at the nearby plantation.
+By the mid-20th century, Gleedsville disappeared as a town, leaving this structure as a symbol of the dreams and ambitions of people who had served in bondage at the nearby plantation.

 In1998 UUCL purchased the structure and adjacent lot.
 Another lot was acquired in 2004.
 Shortly thereafter, a UUCL member documented the building’s historical significance and nominated it for inclusion on the National Register of Historic Places, which it earned in 2005.